-If, then, Lexington Christian Academy, or any of your institutions, wishes to cultivate inquiry, then I recommend that it consider education as a liturgically orchestrated endeavor, giving due attention to the various academic rituals of formation that are intended to shape students as Christians in their intellectual, spiritual, moral, emotional, and physical lives.
+If, then, The Covenant School, wishes to cultivate inquiry, then I recommend that it consider education as a liturgically orchestrated endeavor, giving due attention to the various academic rituals of formation that are intended to shape students as Christians in their intellectual, spiritual, moral, emotional, and physical lives.
 Such an inquiry could be a significant step towards a vision of Christian education.